 At the end of each sprint, a sprint review takes place.
 The development team reviews the work they’ve completed and the product manager inspects and updates the product backlog (the list of upcoming development tasks).

 The review meeting is also an opportunity to evaluate other stakeholders’ feedback on the project’s progress.
+Learn more about them in our full guide to sprint reviews.

 The sprint retrospective